 In this class we talk about why it is important to join a church, what it means to be a member, our history, statement of faith, church covenant, and ways to connect with Olivet.

 The membership class is typically offered on a seasonal basis (i.e. spring and fall).
-The class meets on a Sunday afternoon immediately following our worship gathering.
-Lunch is provided.
+The class usually meets on a Friday evening.
+Dinner and childcare are provided.
 Check the calendar or contact a member of the staff to find out when the next class is scheduled.

 2. Membership Interview

 Upon completing the class, the prospective member sits down with at least one elder, provides basic biographical information, shares his or her story of conversion and baptism, as well as his or her understanding of the gospel.
-This is also when the prospective member is asked to affirm Olivet's statement of faith and church covenant.
+This also provides the prospective member another opportunity to ask any remaining questions they have about the church.

 3. Membership Affirmation